Martchus/cpp-utilities/README.md

     * libstdc++ or Boost.Iostreams for `NativeFileStream` (optional, use `USE_NATIVE_FILE_BUFFER=OFF` to disable)
     * Boost.Process for `execApp()` test helper under Windows (optional, use `USE_BOOST_PROCESS=OFF` to disable)
     * libarchive (optional, for archiving utilities only, use `USE_LIBARCHIVE=ON` to enable)
 * My other projects have further dependencies such as Qt.
-Checkout the README of these projects for further details.
+Check out the README of these projects for further details.

 ### How to build